reflexer-labs/geb/src/test/fuzz/README.md

 Seed: 4128948578005944261
 ```

+#### Conclusion

+This run does shine some light on the mathematical boundaries accepted by the contract.
+Let's go through each one:

+* assertion in settleAuction: failed!
+A simple case when you try to subtract the active auction counter, it would underflow(0-1);

+* assertion in restartAuction: failed
+For this error to happen, the amount to sell would need to be in the magnitude of 10e65, which very unlikely to happen.

+* assertion in startAuctionUnprotected
+This modifies the length of the auction to the magnitude of 1e50 years, which is a very confortable margin.

+* decreaseSoldAmount
+A requirement would be to have 1e29 wei of assests on sale, which is also a quite unlikely margin.

 ### 2. StateFull Fuzz

 In this run, we create the basics infrastructure for interacting with the auction house, disabling the `check asserts` option.